 icet — A Pythonic approach to cluster expansions¶

-icet is written in Python, which allows easy integration with countless first-principles codes and analysis tools accessible from Python, and allows for a simple and intuitive user interface.
-All computationally demanding parts are, however, written in C++ providing performance while maintaining portability.
+icet is written in Python, which enables easy integration with many first-principles codes and analysis tools accessible from Python, and allows for a simple and intuitive user interface.
+All computationally demanding parts are, however, written in C++ ensuring performance while maintaining portability.

 The following snippet provides a minimal example for its usage: